 Labour Day Or May Day is called Antarrashtriya Shramik Diwas or Kamgar Din in India.
 It is also referred to as International Workers’ Day or just Worker’s Day.

-In India, the first Labour day or May Day was celebrated in the year 1923.
-It was the Labour Kisan Party who had organized the May Day celebrations in Chennai (then Madras).
+In India, the first Labour Day or May Day was celebrated in the year 1923.
+It was the Labour Kisan Party that had organized the May Day celebrations in Chennai (then Madras).
 One of these was organized at Triplicane Beach and the other one was arranged at the beach opposite Madras High Court.

 May Day is a nationwide bank and public holiday in India.
 In Maharashtra and Gujarat, it is officially called Maharashtra Day and Gujarat Day respectively, since it was on this day in 1960 that they attained statehood after the old Bombay State became divided on linguistic lines.